Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Supplemental material

 The six topologies and various factors are explicitly given in Table~\ref{tab:resphi2-2loop}, where $\Gamma_{i,123},N_{i,123},C_{i,123} $ and $S_i $ denote topologies, numerators, color factors and symmetry factors respectively.
-The subscription $123 $ labels the ordering of external lines and its permutations may give an extra sign, see the footnote [46] in the paper.
+The subscription $123 $ labels the ordering of external lines and its permutations may give an extra sign, see the footnote [49] in the paper.
 As for the notation: in the numerators, $s_{ij}=2p_i\cdot p_j, \tau_{mi}=2l_m\cdot p_i$, with $i,j=1,2,3 $ and $m=a,b $, and $q=p_1+p_2+p_3$.

 The CK-dual numerators contain four free parameters $\{c_1, c_2, c_3, c_4\}$.
-As discuss in the paper, they cancel with each other at integrand level and can be understood from generalized gauge transformations (GGT) of both Jacobi-induced and operator-induced types.
-Below we provide explicit details of these cancellations for this two-loop example.
+As discuss in the paper, they cancel at the integrand level and originate from generalized gauge transformations (GGT) of both Jacobi-induced and operator-induced types.
+Below we provide explicit details of these cancellations based on the two-loop example.

 The cancellations can be decomposed into eight sub-groups, which are listed in Table~\ref{tab:fifth_class_ckdual_preserving_GGT}-~\ref{tab:forth_class_ckdual_preserving_GGT}.
-In these 8 tables, $\Gamma_{s,t,u}$ refers to the top-level diagrams in Jacobi-induced GGTs, while $\Gamma_{a,b}$ means the top-level diagrams in operator-induced ones.
-And $\Gamma$ on the right hand side denotes the one-propagator-reduced diagram, similar to the diagram (c) in Fig.~\ref{fig:GTff} in the paper.
-In the lower part of each table, we collect the terms depending on each appeared free parameter $c_i$ after summing top-level diagrams, and show that these terms indeed cancel via the mechanism of the GGTs.
+In these 8 tables, $\Gamma_{s,t,u}$ refer to the top-level diagrams in Jacobi-induced GGTs, while $\Gamma_{a,b}$ mean the top-level diagrams in operator-induced ones.
+And $\Gamma$ on the right hand side denotes the one-propagator-reduced diagram, similar to the diagram (c) in Fig.~8 in the paper.
+In the lower part of each table, we collect the terms depending on every appeared free parameter $c_i$, and show that these terms indeed cancel via the mechanism of the GGTs after summing top-level diagrams.

 To be more explicit, consider Table~\ref{tab:fifth_class_ckdual_preserving_GGT}.
-From the numerator expressions in Table~\ref{tab:resphi2-2loop}, we can read the terms that depend on parameter $c_3$ and are proportional to the propagators $l_A$ and $l_B$, respectively:
+In this case, we focus on two top-level graphs $\Gamma_a$ and $\Gamma_b$.
+From the numerator expressions in Table~\ref{tab:resphi2-2loop}, we can read the terms that depend on parameter $c_3$ and are also proportional to the propagators $l_A$ and $l_B$, respectively:

-After shrinking the propagators $l_A$ and $l_B$ they both reduce to the one-propagator-reduced diagram $\Gamma$.
+After shrinking the propagators $l_A$ and $l_B$, both graphs reduce to the one-propagator-reduced diagram $\Gamma$.
 Together with their color factors, these two terms indeed cancel with each other:

-due to the operator-induced color relation, as also presented in Table~\ref{tab:fifth_class_ckdual_preserving_GGT}.
+due to the operator-induced color relation $C_a-C_b=0$, as also presented in Table~\ref{tab:fifth_class_ckdual_preserving_GGT}.

-It is important to note that the full cancellation of all the 4 free parameters requires operator-induced GGTs.